 It’s better to find a time that works for you rather than forcing yourself to be online when you can’t be consistent or engage with others (Like and comment etc).

 Do you have trouble posting at regular times?
 Using an app or scheduling service can really help you be consistent and also experiment with different times to post, Apps like Later are extremely useful and widely used by social media managers and creators to keep track of posts and in a lot of cases have the posts automatically published.
 Just make sure you keep an eye on them and don’t forget to engage with the users who reply to your post.

 If you have a business or a creator account you can view your insights which will show your graphs like the following:

 These will help you know whos online and when and in which region so you can focus your efforts, again this may not be as important as in the past when your post when online in chronological order.

-The example of events are important, is getting a Photo of the Sydney Operahouse lit up for a special memorial event as quickly as possible more important so it can be shared by an online account Like Tourism Australia or City of Sydney, rather than waiting for your followers to be online.
+An example of events is important, is getting a Photo of the Sydney Operahouse lit up for a special memorial event as quickly as possible more important so it can be shared by an online account Like Tourism Australia or City of Sydney, rather than waiting for your followers to be online.

 Bonus tip!
 Content and Daylight